 If you would like to obtain direct support on any of the information below, you should contact the Students’ Union Advice Centre: firstname.lastname@example.org or the Student Support team in your school.
 The University iPoint service can also assist you and refer you to our specialist support services including Wellbeing and Disability Services, International Office, Careers and Employability and the Student Finance Office.

 You will get the best out of your course if you engage with and attend your timetabled sessions.
 Failure to attend classes, without good reason, could result in you being withdrawn from the University.
 Any behaviour found to be an intentional abuse of the Attendance Monitoring Regulations may result in disciplinary action under the University’s Disciplinary procedures.

 Your course may be regulated by a professional and statutory body who often place additional requirements on you to ensure that when you complete the course you are suitable to practise in that profession.
 Your course details will confirm if these additional requirements apply to you.
-If your behaviour causes concern that you may not to be fit to practise, then they may be withdrawn from the course.
+If your behaviour causes concern that you may not to be fit to practise, then you may be withdrawn from the course.

 It is very important that you follow the Financial Regulations for students and ensure your fees are paid on time otherwise we may refer your debt to our external debt collectors and you may incur further charges or you may be withdrawn from your course.

-We take academic misconduct very seriously and our Taught Students’ Handbook contains our rules on how we expect you to behave when you are being examined or assessed and the consequences if you breach our academic integrity regulations.
+We take academic misconduct very seriously and our Taught Students’ Handbook contains our rules on how we expect you to behave when you are being examined or assessed and the consequences if you breach our academic misconduct regulations.